 • Watch for signs of heat exhaustion and heat stroke, especially during physical activity.
 Symptoms can include dizziness, headache, nausea, confusion and excessive sweating.
 Learn more about heat stress prevention and treatment from the National Institute for Occupational Safety and Health (NIOSH).

-• Water, air, rest and shade (WARS) — breaks from working in the hot weather only count if they include these for components.
+• Water, air, rest and shade (WARS) — breaks from working in the hot weather only count if they include these four components.

 Protect Yourself from Ticks